 Intracoastal Highway: The Intracoastal Highway runs for 3,000 miles along the inland coastlines of the Atlantic Ocean and the Gulf of Mexico, meandering its way through Jacksonville.
 Hook up with fellow nature lovers to paddle the Jacksonville Intracoastal Salt Marsh Paddling Trail, with several launch sites throughout the city.
 View the Greater Jacksonville Paddling Guide online to map your adventure, or take a guided eco-kayak tour with Kayak Amelia, departing from Amelia Island about 30 minutes from Jackson International Airport.

-WHEN TO GO: Northeast Florida has warm temperatures and a humid, subtropical climate most of the year, so weather shouldn’t be a deterrent for visiting Jacksonville.
+Northeast Florida has warm temperatures and a humid, subtropical climate most of the year, so weather shouldn’t be a deterrent for booking a Jacksonville hotel stay.
 Take full advantage of the city's active outdoor culture during the summer season.
 Looking to bypass the summertime crowds?
 Travel during autumn or spring for pleasant weather, or visit Jacksonville in the winter—the perfect time to enjoy indoor activities like the Museum of Science and History, located on the Southbank Riverwalk.